 The sun still had the covers pulled up over its head when an owl rang the bells.
 A single tom turkey responded, but word spread quickly from limb to limb and the bustling began.

 It was time for church.

 Eventually, my pleading enticed one poor sinner to respond.
-I’d had my eye on him from the start, and I could tell I had his attention.
+I’d had my eye on him from the start, and I could tell that I had his attention, too.
 He was a tough old bird, for sure.
 He’d been trying to act like he wasn’t listening to me, like my message didn’t apply to him, but I could see that I was getting through to him.
 The old bird had lived long enough to realize he wasn’t going to live forever so, refusing to let the shame in his heart hang his proud head, he responded to my call and marched to the front of the assembly with his chest puffed out and his chin held high, determined to ignore the group of gossipy old hens quietly clucking their disapproval and whispering behind their wings.

 Service that morning ended with a bang, and it didn’t take long for the outdoor auditorium to empty.
 I watched my flock file out, some for Sunday lunch and others for a Sunday afternoon nap, and then I knelt next to the poor sinner who’d come forward.
 He’d responded to my call alright, but he sure hadn’t found eternal life at the altar.
 I laid my hands on him and offered one last prayer of heartfelt thanks, and then I headed home for a well deserved afternoon nap of my own.